Henrikh Mkhitaryan news: Arsenal playmaker to miss Europa League final as Gunners opt against unnecessary risks | Goal.com

 Henrikh Mkhitaryan will play no part in the Europa League final, with Arsenal taking the decision not to include the Armenian in their squad to face Chelsea.

-Uncertainty regarding the 30-year-old’s involvement in a showpiece event has lingered for some time.
+Uncertainty regarding the 30-year-old’s involvement in the showpiece event has lingered for some time.

 Political tensions between his homeland and Azerbaijan have led to doubts being cast over his safety.